 Where to stay near Narawntapu

 The closest town to Narawntapu National Park is Port Sorrell.
-My top pic for staying in Port Sorrell is the cozy Roosters Rest that offers 1-bedroom cottage or 2-bedroom family bungalow nestled in a serene bush setting, minutes away from a beach.
+My top pick for staying in Port Sorrell is the cozy Roosters Rest that offers a 1-bedroom cottage or 2-bedroom family bungalow nestled in a serene bush setting, minutes away from a beach.

-Another popular choice is Tranquilles Bed & Breakfast that offers a selection of rooms and a luxury suit.
+Another popular choice is Tranquilles Bed & Breakfast which offers a selection of rooms and a luxury suite.

 More Tasmanian Nature and Wildlife Destinations